Seven Days (manga): Manga

 Seven Days is written by Venio Tachibana and illustrated by Rihito Takarai.
-It was serialized in the quarterly magazine anthology Craft from 2007 to 2009.
+It was serialized in the quarterly boys' love manga magazine anthology Craft from 2007 to 2009.
 The chapters were later released in bound volumes by Taiyoh Tosho under the Million Comics Craft Series imprint.
 The first volume was released under the title Seven Days: Monday-Thursday in 2007, while the second volume was released as Seven Days: Friday-Sunday in 2009.
 Drama CD adaptations of both books were released.

 In October 2009, Digital Manga Publishing announced at Yaoi-Con that they were distributing the books in English under the Juné imprint.
 In March 2019, Viz Media took over English distribution rights and published both books as an omnibus titled Seven Days: Monday-Sunday under the SuBLime imprint.

 Film

 Two live-action film adaptations were announced in 2015, each adapting both books in the series.
 Both films are directed by Takeshi Yokoi, with screenplay by Natsuko Takahashi.
 The films star Tomoki Hirose and Takeshi James Yamada, with Hinako Tanaka, Yūki Hiyori, Rin Ishikawa, Itsuki Sagara, and Yukihiro Takiguchi in supporting roles.
 The first film, Seven Days: Monday-Thursday, premiered on June 6, 2015 in Humax Cinemas in Tokyo, followed by other theaters in Japan.
 The second film, Seven Days: Friday-Sunday, premiered on July 4, 2015.
 Prior to the film's release, a behind-the-scenes DVD of Seven Days: Monday-Thursday was released on May 20, 2015, where it debuted at #73 on the Oricon DVD Weekly Charts.
 Pony Canyon released both movies as a set on DVD and Blu-ray on December 16, 2015.
 The DVD peaked at #48 on the Oricon DVD Weekly Charts, while the Blu-ray peaked at #59 on the Oricon Blu-ray Weekly Charts.